-A study by IDG in 2014 shows that LinkedIn, Skype and other consumer or individual services are the cloud tools mostly used by employees (90%), followed by file sharing or collaboration tools (79%).
+A study by IDG in 2014 shows that LinkedIn, Skype and other services are the cloud tools most used by employees (90%), followed by file sharing or collaboration tools (79%).

 With the consumer apps ecosystem becoming more diverse, businesses and IT teams will need to adapt their approaches to how employees do business.
 And that favors a product-driven approach.